HeyPouya/AndroidAppUpdater/README.md

 ### Direct Download

-you can also make as many direct apk download links as you need.
+you can also make as many direct APK download links as you need.
-Users can download that apk directly on their phone, and after downloading finishes, the install page will be shown to the user.
+Users can download that APK directly on their phone, and after downloading finishes, the install page will be shown to the user.

-##### Remember to get WRITE_EXTERNAL_STORAGE premission in runtime (the library trys to get it if you forget ;) )
+##### Remember to get WRITE_EXTERNAL_STORAGE permission in runtime (the library tries to get it if you forget ;) )

 ```
     list.add(UpdaterStoreList(Store.DIRECT_URL, "Direct Download",R.mipmap.ic_launcher , "https://cafebazaar.ir/download/bazaar.apk", BuildConfig.APPLICATION_ID))